unskript/Awesome-CloudOps-Automation/README_extending_docker.md

    > Tip: If you want to verify the modification, you can create a credential for the given connector and test your modification to make sure
    > you are satisfied with the changes.

 7. Next step is to build your custom docker.
-Following these commands

    ```
    1. export CUSTOM_DOCKER_NAME=my-awesome-docker